akshayranganath/akshayranganath.github.io/_posts/2016-12-13-Useful-SEO-Tags-Part-2.md

 ## Introduction

 In the [first part of the blog](https://akshayranganath.github.io/Useful-SEO-tags-part-1/), I looked at the pattern of use for the  tag.
 In this blog post, I'd like to focus on the meta tags.
-If you'd like to see all the possible options, please refer the [meta-tags](http://www.metatags.org/all_metatags) website</a>.
+If you'd like to see all the possible options, please refer the [meta-tags](http://www.metatags.org/all_metatags) website.

 ## Meta Tags that matter
 Moz has an excellent article by [Kate Morris](http://twitter.com/katemorris) on the set of [meta tags that matters](https://moz.com/blog/the-wonderful-world-of-seo-metatags).
 In this, it lists just 2 tags as essential.
 These are: